BreakSapphire/Wally-V3-BACKUP/README.md

     print(contents)
 end)
 ```
-2. Refrash it using the function
+2. Refresh it using the function
 ```lua
 dropdownvar:Refresh(table)
 ```